AndrewEdmonds11/AnalysisToolsPrototypes_Renamed/art_gallery_andy/README.md

 Andy's Cons:
  * no access to SubRun- or Run-level data products
  * need to know details of full data products
+ * no configuration interface to e.g. have user choose histogram limits etc.